centria/algot-ja-tira/src/content/exercises.md

 ## Advancing on the course

 At the beginning of the course, only the exercises for Part 1 are available for a student.
-To advance to next part, the student must get at least 50 % of a part's points.
+To advance to next part, the student must get at least 40 to 50 % of a part's points, depending on the implementation.

 ## Submitting the exercises